-Trump’s season of weakness: President who prizes strength enters key stretch in a fragile state
+Analysis: President who prizes strength enters key stretch in a fragile state

 “Are we so weak, and so inept diplomatically, that Turkey forced the hand of the United States of America?
 Turkey?”
 Sen. Mitt Romney of Utah, the Republican Party’s 2012 presidential nominee, said in a speech Thursday denouncing Trump’s Syria decision as “a bloodstain in the annals of American history.”

-Senate Majority Leader Mitch McConnell (R-Ky.) wrote an op-ed criticizing the pullout, a rare rebuke of Trump.
+Senate Majority Leader Mitch McConnell, R-Ky., wrote an op-ed criticizing the pullout, a rare rebuke of Trump.

 “America’s wars will be ‘endless’ only if America refuses to win them,” he wrote, referencing Trump’s frequent argument that his critics want to keep U.S. troops abroad indefinitely.